miyagi-sensei/georgia/class2/README.md

 ### Combinations
 Even more relevant for brute force solution

-What about those who didn't submit homework?
-A dog ate it?

 > ## Workflow review
 > - try to write the easier part first and fill in the harder parts incrementally
 > - compile test frequently, incrementally. don't write too much code without testing